sndnv/stasis/deployment/dev/README.md

 # deployment / dev

-The provided `docker-compose.yml` defines all `stasis` services and their configuration, for testing and development purposes.
+The provided `docker-compose.yml` files define all `stasis` services and their configuration, for testing and development purposes.

+The following deployments are available:

+* `docker-compose.yml` - default deployment of all services
+* `docker-compose-metrics.yml` - deployment of prometheus and grafana only, for collecting client metrics
+* `docker-compose-no-auth-has.yml` - default deployment of all services, with **disabled** hashing of user authentication passwords

 ## Getting Started

 1) Generate artifacts and certificates with `./scripts/prepare_deployment.sh <country> <location> <organization>`
 2) Generate device secret with `./scripts/generate_device_secret.py --user-id <user-id-on-server> --user-salt <user-salt-on-server> --output-path ../secrets/client.secret`
-3) Start services with `docker-compose up`
+3) Start services with `docker-compose up` (or `docker compose -f <compose file name> up`)

 ## Running Tests